|

 Joined: Feb 2019

-I think the PianoWorld Moderators do a fabulous job.
-If I want political commentary there’s all the news networks and social media apps.
-I come to PW to escape politics.
-Frankly I am getting sick of the right wing talking points that are just casually inserted into the discussions like it is just normal and I am just meant to accept it.
 There is plenty of political commentary.
 Far more than I want.
 If it is just allowed to continue to happen without challenge there is going to be more of it, though of course as the views become ever more acceptable and normalised it will become even more so just viewed as common sense.
-I would love to just talk pianos.
-But it seems I have to accept the political commentary without being allowed to respond.

 Last edited by KevinM; 12/09/19 07:11 PM.